ErnestUTN/WeaponsOfChoice/README.md

 You can now choose among your allowed filtered equippables some "priority" equippables.
 Click on the dropdown to the right of the filter in the dialog menu and choose your top 3 equippables you want your pawn to pay special attention to.
 You can leave one or two unchosen dropdowns , not problem, the rest of the filtered equippables will be treated as non-prioritized and will be similar to apparel in the outfits menu.
 [Read the Equip Logic for more info]

+Added a Reset Priority button to set them all to none

 ## Equip logic
 The following two propositions governs the logic behind the picking and equipping of the searched weapon: